ShadowLp174/stt-example-bot/README.md

 - `/play <playlist-url/url/query>` will put the respective video or videos in the queue and start playing.
 - The other commands are like normal music commands and described in the drop-down in the command list.
 - **Voice commands**:
+  - **Important**: to enable the voice commands.
+You have to execute the command `toggle-speech` first!
   - All voice commands start with `music`
   - There are: `play, pause, resume, skip, shuffle, list`
   - For example: `music play <some song>`